Phando/SupremeEditionEdits/Readme.md

 This mod is based on the work of Aleix Jiménez and his badass [Supreme Edition Mod](https://www.patreon.com/supremeedition).

+Inspired by DJ Tech Tools [One Button Builds](https://djtechtools.com/2014/02/10/creating-one-button-fx-builds-in-traktor).

-See it in action: [https://youtu.be/GomKd7v-qL8](https://youtu.be/GomKd7v-qL8)
+See it in action: [here](https://youtu.be/GomKd7v-qL8).

 ### Features: